These items are an archive of past Topical Smorgasbord items that have appeared on the RF Cafe homepage. In keeping with the "cafe"

 It's finally here - the

-entire August issue to providing detailed information on viewing suggestions along
+the entire August issue to providing detailed information on viewing suggestions along

 the entire path.
 Traffic from the Pacific Coast of Oregon to the Atlantic Coast of South

 Carolina will probably be a challenge as people vie for positions as close to the centerline

 as possible.
-Those who manage optimal locations will see about 2 minutes and 40 seconds of total darkness.
+Those who manage optimal locations will see about 2 minutes and 40 seconds

-July 1, 1948 edition of Murray Hill, New Jersey's, The Madison Eagle newspaper: "Man
+the July 1, 1948 edition of Murray Hill, New Jersey's, The Madison Eagle newspaper: "Man

-Found Dead, Wedged in Drain on Park Edge," "Lawyer Fined $50 on Zone Charge," and Sandra Dean Stevenson
+Found Dead, Wedged in Drain on Park Edge," "Lawyer Fined $50 on Zone Charge," and Sandra

-Revolutionize Radio."
+Could Revolutionize Radio."
 Page 10 ran, "Bell Laboratory Releases Data on Newly Invented

 Transistor."
 It is widely known that Drs.
-Brattain, Shockley, and Bardeen formerly announced on December
+Brattain, Shockley, and Bardeen formerly announced

-of headlines portending rising ocean levels and the ensuing drowning of costal
+series of headlines portending rising ocean levels and the ensuing drowning of costal

 in the polar regions.
 This phenomenon ostensibly is brought on by the exponential increase